tinonogood/Note/LW7.md

 | Refresh       | the saved Folder Query can be run / filter values prompts based on Auto Rebuild Flag |
 | auto-Rebuild       | prompt dialogs when the folder is opened or refreshed |
 | auto-Refresh       | stored Query run when the folder is opened and/or refreshed at a pre-defined interval |

+# 15. Projects

+A Project is a collection of samples that is grouped together for a common reason

+# 16. Batch

+The batch is a collection of samples or tests and is typically used to simulate a laboratory worksheet or as an autosampler load list

 # 17. Lot Management